Israeli army acknowledges shooting death of Palestinian girl

 The Israeli army says most of the Palestinians killed have been militants.
 But stone-throwing youths protesting Israeli army incursions and others not involved in confrontations, including a prominent Al Jazeera journalist, have also been killed in the fighting.

-Palestinian officials said Jana Zakaran, 16, was killed overnight Monday in the northern city of Jenin.
-According to the official Palestinian news agency Wafa, her family had been searching for her for an hour and found her body on the roof of their home after Israeli troops withdrew from the area.
+Palestinian officials said Jana Zakaran, 16, was killed overnight Monday in the northern city of Jenin on the roof of her home.

 In a statement, the Israeli military said an initial inquiry found the girl “was hit by unintentional fire aimed at armed gunmen” on a nearby rooftop.
 “It appears the girl who was killed had been on the roof of one of the houses near the gunmen,” it said.